ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 of `foo::>bar` to signal that Bob is the subcrate's primary maintainer (though nothing would stop her from adding herself back to the owners list at a later date).

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 # Drawbacks
 [drawbacks]: #drawbacks